 In such a case, it would be less risky to earn a bit less money by holding investment-grade corporate bonds, rather than invest your precious capital halfway around the world into the debt securities of a nation that has a real chance of not being able to pay its bills.

 Institutional Portfolio Analysis Is More Complex

-While these three steps are likely enough for most individual investors, institutional investors have several other portfolio analysis processes they might want to complete when reviewing assets under management.
+While these three steps are likely enough for most individual investors, institutional investors can perform several other portfolio analysis processes when evaluating assets under management.

-Related to the above processes, many portfolio managers prefer to do back-dated stress testing to see how a given portfolio might have been likely to perform under different economic or market conditions by simulating a recurrence of The Great Depression of 1929, the stock market crash of 1987, the 1997 Asian financial crisis, or The Great Recession that began in December of 2007.
+For example, many portfolio managers prefer to do back-dated stress testing to see how a given portfolio might have been likely to perform under different economic or market conditions.
+They may simulate a recurrence of the Great Depression, the stock market crash of 1987, the 1997 Asian financial crisis, or the Great Recession that began in December of 2007.

-At the institutional level, professional service providers such as Bloomberg and FactSet offer services that allow these simulations to be run in near real-time or have them automated according to a schedule for regular portfolio analysis review by the portfolio manager or investment committee of an asset management company.
+At the institutional level, professional service providers such as Bloomberg and FactSet offer services that allow these simulations to be run in near real-time.
+Another possibility is to have them automated according to a schedule by the portfolio manager or the investment committee of an asset management company.

 Additionally, an investment advisory company that has been hired to invest capital held in a pension fund, which is subject to numerous laws and regulations including the Employment Retirement Income Security Act of 1974 (ERISA), is going to want to make sure that the portfolio's holdings are compliant and proper.

 The same is true of a trustee of a trust fund, who should regularly ensure that a trust's assets and transactions, including any distributions or payments, are in harmony with the trust instrument.